triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/TRT-LLM/README.md

 > **Note:** This tutorial uses the modern **LLM API / PyTorch backend**, which works directly with HuggingFace model checkpoints and does not require building TensorRT engines.
 If you are looking for the legacy TRT engine-based approach, see the [engine backend archive](https://github.com/triton-inference-server/tensorrtllm_backend/blob/main/docs/README-engine-backend-archive.md).

 According to [Spec-Bench](https://sites.google.com/view/spec-bench), EAGLE is currently the top-performing approach for speeding up LLM inference across different tasks.
-In this tutorial, we'll focus on [EAGLE 3](#eagle-3) and demonstrate how to make it work with Triton Inference Server.
+In this tutorial, we'll focus on [EAGLE-3](#eagle-3) and demonstrate how to make it work with Triton Inference Server.
 However, we'll also cover [Draft Model-Based Speculative Decoding](#draft-model-based-speculative-decoding) for those interested in exploring alternative methods.
 This way, you can choose the best fit for your needs.

-## EAGLE 3
+## EAGLE-3

 EAGLE-3 ([paper](https://arxiv.org/pdf/2503.01840) | [github](https://github.com/SafeAILab/EAGLE) | [blog](https://sites.google.com/view/eagle-llm)) is the latest generation of the EAGLE speculative decoding technique that accelerates Large Language Model (LLM) inference by predicting future tokens based on contextual features.
 It employs a lightweight draft head to predict the next feature vector, which is then used to generate tokens through the LLM's frozen classification head, achieving significant speedups (2x-3x faster than vanilla decoding) while maintaining output quality.
-Compared to EAGLE (v1/v2), EAGLE 3 further improves acceptance rates through training-time test enhancements.
+Compared to EAGLE (v1/v2), EAGLE-3 further improves acceptance rates through training-time test enhancements.

 ### Download the Target and Draft Models (Optional)